Nirj2004/Nirj2004/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working at ...
-Microsoft
-- 🌱 I’m currently learning ...
-Vue.js
+APPLE INC.
-- 👨‍💻 Repository that I am currently working on: ...
-TORCHGEO.
+- 👨‍💻 Personal repository that I am currently working on: ...
+Malsand.
 - 🤔 I’m looking for help with ...
-AWS
+Anything related to Software Engineering and Development & Cybersecurity.
 - 💬 Ask me about ...
 Anything about tech.😉
 - 📫 How to reach me: ...
 [Website](https://github.com/Nirj2004/)
 - 😄 Pronouns: ...
-He/Him
+He/Hindu.
 - ⚡ Fun fact: ...
 I am an Indian.